NetHorror/netbird-delayed-auto-update-macos/README.md

 The script writes its own logs into `/var/lib/netbird-delayed-update/`,
 which is usually much simpler than trying to dig everything out of macOS unified logging.

+With the default settings (`RunAtLoad=false`), missed runs while the Mac is powered off are simply skipped and the job runs again at the next scheduled time.

+If you install with `-r` / `--run-at-load`, launchd will also run the job once at boot (`RunAtLoad=true`), which is useful for laptops that are often turned off at night.

 ---

 ## Manual one-off run (for testing)